yandex-cloud/docs/en/data-transfer/operations/endpoint/source/greenplum.md

 When starting a transfer with sharded copy enabled, the service will create the copy working both with the master host and in utility mode with {{ GP }} cluster {% if product == "yandex-cloud" %}[segment hosts](../../../../managed-greenplum/concepts/index.md){% else %}segment hosts{% endif" %}.
 Access to the tables to be copied locks the tables in `ACCESS SHARE` or `SHARE` mode depending on the **Snapshot consistency** setting.

-To guarantee snapshot consistency, transfers with sharded copy enabled needs to assure that data in the tables being transferred remains static.
-For `ACCESS SHARE` locks (default), the service does not guarantee that the data will remain static and this must be assured externally.
+To guarantee snapshot consistency, transfers with sharded copy enabled need to assure that data in the tables being transferred remains static.
+For `ACCESS SHARE` locks (default), the service does not guarantee that the data will remain static: this must be assured externally.
 For `SHARE` locks, the {{ GP }} mechanisms guarantee that data in the source tables remains static.

 {% include [greenplum-trademark](../../../../_includes/mdb/mgp/trademark.md) %}